 I offer remote mixing and mastering out of my home studio, Endozoland, in cozy Staten Island.
 Also, I am available for co-writing and production.
-If you choose to visit the studio for a day session or a studio lockout, I can accommodate with a car shuttle to and from the Staten Island Ferry and a spare guest room if needed.

 I'd love to hear about your project.
 Click the 'Contact' button above to get in touch.

 8 Reviews - 1 Repeat ClientEndorse Joe Endozo

 I was looking for a guitarist for my new music !
 Joe was the right person.
 He found exactly what I was looking for !